-- A letter in support of the mobile library service delivered by Comhairle nan Eileen Siar (19 February 2018) Our letter supports the outstanding mobile service already being delivered to residents of the Western Isles and urges the Comhairle to invest in three new library vehicles to ensure continuity of this vital service.
-We understand a meeting is being held on 4 April to discuss the issue.
+- A letter in support of the mobile library service delivered by Comhairle nan Eilean Siar (19 February 2018) Our letter supports the outstanding mobile service already being delivered to residents of the Western Isles and urges the Comhairle to invest in three new library vehicles to ensure continuity of this vital service.

 - Letter to Clackmannanshire Council Budget Consultation 2018/19 – Protect Your Library Services (2 February 2018).The Council has withdrawn its proposal to close six library branches, although three libraries may become community run.